kamal1262/multi-model-endpoint-aws-sagemaker/rea-pytorch-BYOD/README.md

-This repo is for REA's Pytorch deployment
+This repo is for Pytorch deployment